 If you're just after online privacy, this is a great option for free.

 But if you need to unblock Netflix US, for example, you'll have to upgrade to a paid 'Premium' subscription.
-And that's fair enough: you can read our full PureVPN review to find out why.

 Find out about the latest PureVPN deals.